MeshMapper/MeshMapper_Flutter_App/README.md

 # MeshMapper Flutter App

+> **Note:** All issues and feature requests are tracked in the main project repo: [MeshMapper/MeshMapper_Project](https://github.com/MeshMapper/MeshMapper_Project/issues).
+Please open issues there rather than in this repository.

 Cross-platform wardriving app for [MeshCore](https://github.com/meshcore-dev/MeshCore).
 Connect to MeshCore companions via Bluetooth, map repeater coverage, and contribute data to the community mesh map.

 Built with contributions by **The Greater Ottawa Mesh Radio Enthusiasts**